Ex-Vols guard Mostella cited on drug paraphernalia charge

 Police said a resident adviser told them on Sept.
 2 that she was in Mostella's room in June when Mostella pulled out a handgun and took it with him out of the room.
 After police initially knocked on Mostella's door Sept.
 2 and didn't get an answer, Mostella consented for his room to be searched later that day.
 A search showed no evidence of a firearm.

 Another incident report showed that during an Aug.
-30 fire drill, police found and confiscated dried green stems ''consistent with marijuana stems'' from a room.
-Mostella was mentioned in the report along with Tennessee teammates Lamonte Turner, Robert Hubbs III and Lew Evans.
+30 fire drill, police found and confiscated dried green stems ''consistent with marijuana stems'' from a coffee table in a common area of an apartment where Mostella and Tennessee players Lamonte Turner, Robert Hubbs III and Lew Evans lived.

 Lieutenant Mike Richardson of the University of Tennessee Police Department said no arrests or citations were made in connection with either the August or September report.